-Figure 2.46: ROC AUC for the logistic regression

 The ROC AUC for the logistic regression is pretty close to 0.5, meaning it's not a very effective classifier.
 This may not be surprising, considering we have expended no effort to determine which features out of the candidate pool are actually useful, at this point.
 We're just getting used to model fitting syntax and learning the way to calculate model quality metrics using a simple model containing only the EDUCATION feature.
 Later on, by considering other features, hopefully we'll get a higher ROC AUC.

 Note